-The progress of Wheatley v2.0 will be recorded on this page, and will be updated as I go along.
+The progress of Wheatley v2.0 is recorded on this page and was updated as I went along.
 Scroll to the bottom for the most recent posts and have fun browsing!

 Note: I do not intend to make and sell any animatronic puppets.
 That would infringe on Valve’s copyright(s) and intellectual property.
-However, I am willing to correspond with you about the build and offer advice for building your own!
-To learn more about the help I can offer you, Click Here.
+However, I have a guide to help you get started making your own Portal Core, as well as an email you can send questions to.
+Check it out here!

 Note: To view the images larger than they are presented here, Right-Click on them and select “Open image in New Tab”.